 The NFL Parties have agreed to contribute \$10 million to establish an Education Fund for the benefit of the Settlement Class.
 This fund will support education, as directed by the Court with input from Co-Lead Class Counsel, Counsel for the NFL Parties, and medical experts, into cognitive impairment, safety and injury prevention with regard to football players.
-In addition, the Settling Parties have agreed that a portion of the Education Fund will be used to fund education programs benefiting Retired NFL Football Players and safety-related initiatives in youth football, among other programs, to be approved by the Court.
+Subject to the reasonable informed consent of Retired NFL Football Players, in compliance with applicable privacy and health laws, and any other customary authorization, medical data generated through the Class Action Settlement will be made available for use by those conducting medical research in cognitive impairment, safety and injury prevention.
+In addition, the Settling Parties have agreed that a portion of the Education Fund will be used to fund education programs benefiting

+Retired NFL Football Players and safety-related initiatives in youth football, among other programs, to be approved by the Court.
 The fund also will have an education component that will inform Retired NFL Football Players and their families about the NFL's medical and disability benefits programs and other programs and initiatives that would inure to their benefit.